 If your Cobalt boat is equipped with a transom shower, standard or optional galley, the system allows for fresh water to be onboard.
 A 12-volt DC water pump operates the system.
 It is necessary for the boat's battery(ies) to be turned on for the water system to operate.
-Refer to Section 1, Specifications, for your boat's freshwater capacity.
 Consult your authorized Cobalt dealer for winterization requirements.